This article was updated on October 22nd, 2023

-The treatment of skin lesions will depend very much upon which lesion is present.
+The treatment will depend very much upon which lesion or sore is present.

-Lumps and growths should be tested if they are changing in shape or size.
+Lumps and bumps: Lumps and growths should be tested if they are changing in shape or size.
 Cancerous lumps should be removed, and, in some cases, chemotherapy may be an option.
 Benign lumps can be removed if they are causing your dog discomfort.
 Your first step is likely a biopsy to confirm the nature of the lump.

 Bacterial skin infections such as folliculitis and hot spots may be treated with antibiotics, steroids, and topical shampoo treatments.

 Parasitic infestations require anti-parasitic medications.
 Ticks should be removed by your veterinarian so as to not leave the tick’s head in your dog’s skin.

 Ringworm is treated with a long course of anti-fungal medication which can be given to your dog orally or applied topically depending on the extent of the infection.

-Hair loss can be indicative of many causes, many of which are the issues listed above.
+Hair loss: hair loss can be indicative of many causes, many of which are the issues listed above.
 Once these have been ruled out, other causes such as hormonal diseases are investigated and treated accordingly.